Aaron Jones (running back): 2021 season

 On March 26, 2021, Jones signed a four-year, $48 million contract with the Packers.
 He has seen his production decrease as head coach Matt LaFleur has increased the usage of second-year teammate A. J. Dillon, failing to reach 1,000 rushing yards for the first time since 2018.

-In Week 1 against the New Orleans Saints, Jones rushed five times for just nine yards.
-He bounced back the following week against the Detroit Lions, rushing for 66 yards and a touchdown on 17 carries, and added six receptions for 48 yards and three receiving touchdowns.
+In Week 1 against the Saints, Jones rushed five times for just nine yards.
+He bounced back the following week against the Lions, rushing for 66 yards and a touchdown on 17 carries, and added six receptions for 48 yards and three receiving touchdowns.
 He was the first Packers running back to catch three touchdowns in a game since Andy Uram in 1942, as the Packers won 35–17.
 Jones had his first 100-yard game in a Week 5 25–22 overtime win against the Cincinnati Bengals, tallying 103 yards on 14 carries, including a season-long 57-yard run.
 In Week 8 against the Arizona Cardinals, with wide receivers Davante Adams, Allen Lazard and Marquez Valdes-Scantling out due to COVID or injury, Jones was the primary target of quarterback Aaron Rodgers, catching a team-high seven passes for 51 yards as the Packers won 24–21.

-In Week 10 against the Seattle Seahawks, Jones went down with an MCL sprain.
-He returned to limited action in a Week 12 win over the Los Angeles Rams.
+In Week 10 against the Seahawks, Jones went down with an MCL sprain.
+He returned to limited action in a Week 12 win over the Rams.
 He surpassed 1,000 yards from scrimmage for the third consecutive year in a Week 16 victory over the Cleveland Browns.
 Jones finished the 2021 season with 171 carries for 799 rushing yards and four rushing touchdowns to go along with 52 receptions for 391 receiving yards and six receiving touchdowns.

-The Packers earned a first-round bye and faced off against the San Francisco 49ers in the Divisional Round.
+The Packers earned a first-round bye and faced off against the 49ers in the Divisional Round.
 Jones had 41 rushing yards on 12 carries but had nine receptions for 129 receiving yards in the 13–10 loss.

 2022 season

-In Week 2, against the Chicago Bears, Jones had 15 carries for 132 rushing yards and one rushing touchdown to go along with three receptions for 38 receiving yards and a receiving touchdown.
+In Week 2, against the Bears, Jones had 15 carries for 132 rushing yards and one rushing touchdown to go along with three receptions for 38 receiving yards and a receiving touchdown.
 In Week 4, against the New England Patriots, he had 16 carries for 110 rushing yards in the 27–24 overtime victory.
-Jones rushed for a personal best 1,121 yards but also had a career high 5 fumbles throughout the season, including 3 lost to opponents.
+In Week 7, against the Washington Commanders, he had two receiving touchdowns in the 23–21 loss.
+In the following game, against the Bills, he had 20 carries for 143 rushing yards.
+In Week 10, against the Cowboys in a 31–28 victory, he had 24 carries for 138 rushing yards and a rushing touchdown.
+In Week 17, in a 41–17 win over the Vikings, he had 14 carries for 111 rushing yards.
+Jones rushed for a personal best 1,121 yards on 213 carries.
+He had two rushing touchdowns and five receiving touchdowns.
+He was ranked 64th by his fellow players on the NFL Top 100 Players of 2023.